Why is security patch management important for Microsoft products?

 Patching Microsoft Products

-On the first Tuesday of each month, Microsoft releases a bundle of security patches that address newly discovered common vulnerabilities and exposures (CVEs) in Windows, Office, browsers and other Microsoft products.
+On the first Tuesday of each month, Microsoft releases a bundle of security patches that address newly discovered common vulnerabilities and exposures (CVEs) in Windows, Office, browsers, and other Microsoft products.
 Microsoft catalogs all known CVEs.

 What is a Microsoft security patch?

-A security patch is new code from Microsoft that is inserted into the existing code of an operating system, software program, database or browser.
-Respective examples of these products are Microsoft Windows, Microsoft Office, Microsoft SQL Server and Edge Browser editions.
+A security patch is newly released code from Microsoft inserted into the existing code of an operating system, software program, database, or browser.

 Analogous to patching a hole in a sheetrock wall with spackle rather than replacing an entire section of sheetrock, a software patch is a stop-gap measure until a new full release of the software becomes available.

 The official name for an individual patch is a Security Update.
-Microsoft defines a Security Update as, “a widely released fix for a product-specific, security-related vulnerability.”
+Microsoft defines a Security Update as “a widely released fix for a product-specific, security-related vulnerability.”

 Severity levels for vulnerabilities